-For Federal Disasters Declared Prior to November 13, 2007
+For Federal Disasters Declared Prior lo Nove111ber I3.
+2007

 A subrecipient may use funds made available by the recipient in its administrative cost allowance only for direct costs of requesting, obtaining, and administering its subawards (44 CFR section 207.9(b)(2)).